 Once melted, add the cacao powder and powdered coconut sugar.
 Stir it thoroughly with a balloon whisk or fork, until it starts to slightly thicken.

-Carefully spoon about 1 tsp. of chocolate into the cupcake liners and let it set.
-Then drop 1 tsp. of almond butter filling into the center of each cup.
+Carefully spoon about 1 tsp.
+(5 ml) of chocolate into the cupcake liners and let it set.
+Then drop 1 tsp. (~5 g) of almond butter filling into the center of each cup.
 If the almond butter is sticking up, gently press it down so each cup has a smooth top layer.
 Just be careful that the filling doesn't get all the way to the sides of the cupcake liners.
 There should still be some room for chocolate.

 Freeze for one hour or until solid.
-Store the almond butter cups in the fridge or the freezer.